GrinSync/GrinSyncFrontend/README.md

 # GrinSync
 This the repository for the front-end of the GrinSync app

+## Repository Layout
+- *test*: The folder where the test files for our frontend testing are.
+- *lib > pages*: The folder where all the files for the pages of our app are.
+- *lib > api*: The folder where all the files that handle API calls to the backend are.

 ## How to build and run our project

 To run the app, you will first need to install Flutter: https://docs.flutter.dev/get-started/install